sudoDeVinci/MAPper/README.md

 ## Efficiency

 While a single token switching scraping process is capable of indexing multiple thousands of accounts in minutes, certain speheres of interest in a network can span hundreds of thousands of accounts with thousands of connections between each account.
-This is why I decided to implement the idea of "Nodes".
+This is why I decided to implement the idea of Workers.
 These are worker processes which are identical, capable of scraping and switching authentication tokens as needed between them.
-These Nodes could then be monitored from a central controller process.
+These Workers could then be monitored from a central controller process.